Former tower, station, and tunnel location

 tower was replaced the following year.

-The DL&W tracks heading through the tunnels lead to Washington, Dover and Jersey City,
+The DL&W tracks heading through the tunnels lead to Washington, Dover, Jersey City

-all in NJ.
-Trackage diverging to the right, along the river bank, is the PRR's
+and Hoboken, all in NJ.
+Trackage diverging to the right, along the river bank,

 The following is from Wikipedia: The first railroad crossings through the